jacohanekom/sanitize/README.md

 ```
 # Changes Required for running this service in production
 * It is recommended that code is updated to support authentication.
 At the current stage no authentication support has been implemented.
-* Due to this service being very depending on database queries it might be advantageous to introduce caching.
+* Due to this service being highly dependent on database queries it might be advantageous to introduce caching, under high volume.
-* By default the docker compose file ensures that the Microsoft SQL Server is started within docker.
+* By default the docker-compose file ensures that the Microsoft SQL Server is started within docker.
 For production this service should point to
-a external database.
-This can be achieved by updating the docker-compose file.
-* It is also recommended that the service is run behind a WAF as it can be provide additional security, as the application has not security against
-DDOS and similar attacks.
+an external database.
-* Should this service be internet facing it is imperative that it is served through HTTPS
+* Should this service be internet facing, it is recommended that is it served through HTTPS and a Load Balancer.
+* This service is not protected against DDOS and similar attacks, therefore it is recommended to protect it with a Web Application Firewall.